andrescvargasr/faas_so_final_project/openwhisk/local.md

 1. Create your function (note that each container can only hold one function)

-In this first example we'll be creating a very simple function Create a json file called `python-data-init-run.json` which will contain the function that looks something like the following:
+In this first example we'll be creating a very simple function.

+Create a json file called `python-data-init-run.json` which will contain the function that looks something like the following:
 NOTE: value of code is the actual payload and must match the syntax of the target runtime language, in this case `python`